Euro 2024 latest: Eyes of Europe on 'early final' Germany-Spain

-Germany haven't beaten Spain at a major tournament since 1988 and are seeking revenge to open the path for a record fourth Euro victory.
+Germany hasn't beaten Spain at a major tournament since 1988 and is seeking revenge to open the path for a record fourth Euro victory.

-Euro 2024 quarter-finals start with a bang on Friday with the 18.00 face-off Germany-Spain in Stuttgart, which many see as a final before the final.
+Euro 2024 quarter-finals start with a bang on Friday with the face-off Germany-Spain in Stuttgart, which many see as a the "final before the final."

 The winner will advance to face France or Portugal in the semifinal in Munich on Tuesday.